kubernetes-sigs/gateway-api-inference-extension/site-src/guides/index.md

-# Getting started with Inference Gateway
+# Getting started with an Inference Gateway

 ??? example "Experimental"